-NBA Rumors: Kyrie Irving, Celtics Have ‘Pretty Good Mutual Understanding’ Regarding Free Agency , Per ‘ESPN’
+NBA Rumors: Kyrie Irving, Celtics Have ‘Pretty Good Mutual Understanding’ Regarding Free Agency, Per ‘ESPN’

 — NESN (@NESN) August 16, 2018

-It’s easy to understand why Kyrie Irving is still expected to remain with the Celtics despite the rumors that he wanted to team up with Jimmy Butler in either the Knicks or the Nets.
-Per Boston.com, the Celtics are the only team that can offer Irving a five-year contract worth $188 million, while others can only sign him to a four-year deal worth $139 million as an unrestricted free agent next offseason.
-Unlike the Knicks and the Nets who are still in the middle of a rebuilding process, the Celtics are currently in a strong position to rule the Eastern Conference or even the entire league over the next decade.
+It’s easy to understand why Kyrie Irving is still expected to remain with the Celtics despite the rumors that he wanted to team up with Jimmy Butler on either the Knicks or the Nets.
+Per the Boston Globe, the Celtics are the only team that can offer Irving a five-year contract worth $188 million, while others can only sign him to a four-year deal worth $139 million as an unrestricted free agent next offseason.
+Unlike the Knicks and the Nets, who are still in the middle of a rebuilding process, the Celtics are currently in a strong position to rule the Eastern Conference or even the entire league over the next decade.

-The Knicks and the Nets may have young and promising talents on their roster, but even with the addition of both Irving and Butler, it still remains a big question if they can beat the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
-Despite losing Irving and Hayward in a season-ending injury, the Celtics still managed to reach the Eastern Conference finals and forced a Game 7 against LeBron James and the Cleveland Cavaliers.
-The return of a 100 percent healthy Irving and Hayward are expected to increase the Celtics’ chance of becoming the Eastern Conference representative in the NBA Finals next season.
+The Knicks and the Nets may have young and promising talents on their roster, but even with the addition of both Irving and Butler, it still remains a big question if they can beat the reigning NBA champion Golden State Warriors in a best-of-seven series.
+Despite losing Irving and Hayward to a season-ending injuries, the Celtics still managed to reach the Eastern Conference finals and forced a Game 7 against LeBron James and the Cleveland Cavaliers.
+The return of a 100 percent healthy Irving and Hayward is expected to increase the Celtics’ chance of becoming the Eastern Conference representative in the NBA Finals next season.